 While roasted pumpkin and winter squash seeds are full of nutrients, but they also contain phytic acid, which is naturally found in nuts, whole grains, and seeds.
 This acid can prevent the absorption of nutrients, but there are several ways to reduce the amount.

 - Boil the pumpkin seeds for 10 minutes before roasting, and then continue with the dehydrating process.
 This removes most of the phytic acid that they contain, helping you to get even more nutrition out of them.
 Season the batch without oil, and transfer to dehydrator trays.
 Dry at 140°F for 4 to 6 hours until the seeds are dry.
 Remember that introducing oil will shorten the shelf life.

 - If you want to keep the seeds Raw, soak the pumpkin seeds in warm water and sea salt for 6 to 24 hours.
 After soaking, and to preserve the nutrients, spread the raw seeds out on dehydrator trays and dry at 140°F for 2 hours, then reduce the heat to 115°F for 4 to 6 hours until the seeds are dry.

 See our dehydrating page for more foods to dehydrate for pantry storage.

 If you find that after a day of processing pumpkins for puree, there are more seeds than you can reasonably eat, use these storage tips for longer shelf life.

-- Place roasted seeds in tightly sealed plastic or glass containers, in a cool, dry area.
+- Place roasted seeds without oil in tightly sealed plastic or glass containers, in a cool, dry area.

 - They will last at room temperature for 3 months.